isomerpages/ogp-scamshield-suite/pages/Loan Scams.md

 before the loans can be disbursed.
 Victims would not receive the promised loans and realise they had been scammed when the scammers continued to demand additional payments.</p>
+<p></p>
+<p>The scammers could also entice victims into taking up loans with attractive
+interest rates but subsequently require loan applicants to pay various ‘fees’ to secure the loans.
+If victims refused to pay the ‘fees’ or tried to cancel their loan application, the scammers would use the victim’s personal data collected by the malware to extort victims into paying the ‘fees’, for example by threatening to expose their compromising photographs and/or harass people in their contact list.
+Having been put in fear by the scammers, victims would transfer money to local bank accounts provided by the scammers.</p>
 <hr>
 <blockquote>
 <p></p>